Tao Ye

 Dancer/Artistic Director

-Born in Xi'an, Duan Ni graduated from Shaanxi Art College and then she continued her study at the Modern Dance Choreography Department of Beijing Dance Academy (Guangdong branch), led by dance education pioneer Madame Yang Meiqi, who’s the founding director of Guangdong Modern Dance Company, the first modern dance company in China.
-During school, Duan Ni received an “ACC Scholarship” to support her participation in an exchange program at American Dance Festival.
+Born in Xi'an, Duan Ni graduated from the Shaanxi Art College.
+She graduated from the Beijing Dance Academy modern dance choreography department (Guangdong branch), led by dance education pioneer Madame Yang Meiqi, founding director of the Guangdong Modern Dance Company, China's first modern dance company.
+During school, Duan Ni received a scholarship of ACC to attend the American Dance Festival.
+For the first time, Duan Ni systematically taught "Relaxation Techniques" in China, and her cutting-edge teaching concepts subverted the inherent concept of body movement of domestic dancers.

 ”In the first part a woman with a shaved head, the formidable Duan Ni, twirls a long staff.
 Passing it from hand to hand and behind her back and over her head, she herself turns.
 The propeller whirl of the stick, catching the light like a circular saw blade, hypnotizes, while the incremental progressions in the movement loops engross.“ —The New York Times,USA